Hey Benham Brothers, Maybe The Message On The Winds Of The Hurricanes Is For You

 As an adult who questions everything, I find it annoying (I’m working on finding it entertaining) how God “speaks” to people nowadays.

-Let’s talk specifically about the Benham brothers, David and Jason; twins, who reside in North Carolina, and are so anti-gay that they’re basically pro-hate.
-They are just the latest in a line of Christians making ridiculous statements about how God sent the recent Hurricanes (Harvey and, specifically, Irma) in retaliation for equality: gay marriage, LGBTQ acceptance, Trans rights, gender identity.
+Let’s talk specifically about the Benham brothers, David and Jason: twins who reside in North Carolina and are so anti-gay they’re basically pro-hate.
+They are just the latest in a line of Christians making ridiculous statements about how God sent the recent Hurricanes (Harvey and, specifically, Irma) in retaliation for equality: gay marriage, LGBTQ acceptance, trrans rights, gender identity.

 David Benham: “So today, there’s a message from God for us.”